Are you planning a vacation with your little one? Maybe you can’t fit your regular stroller in with all your luggage when you visit family?

 This stroller has two single front wheels, shock absorption, suspension, and ergonomic handles.
 These factors make for an easily steerable stroller.

-The brakes are applied with just one foot.
-Great for waiting at the curb to cross the road when you want a quick, safe stop.
+Apply the brakes with just one foot.
+This is great for waiting at the curb to cross the road when you want a quick, safe stop.

 Ready for Nap Time

-Life on the go is sometimes tough for a little one, and they often need a nap.
-The quick recline action operated with one hand will have them comfortable in no time.
+Life on the go is sometimes challenging for a little one, and they often need a nap.
+The quick recline action you can operate with one hand will have them comfortable in no time.

 An extendable sunshade with UPF 50 serves as sun protection and shade for keeping cool during nap time.